-Do you know apples are full of multiple nutrients?
-Vitamin A, C, K as well as calcium and phosphorous in apples act as anti-oxidants that give your dog protection from cancer and joint diseases.
+Did you know that apples are full of nutrients?
+Vitamin A, C, K as well as calcium and phosphorus in apples act as antioxidants that give your dog protection from cancer and joint diseases.

 When are Apples Bad for Your Dog?

 The thing which is harmful in apples for your furry friend is their seeds and core.
 Apple seeds contain a trace amount of the toxin cyanide, and so ideally your dog isn’t eating these.
 However don’t fret if they ingest a couple – your dog would need to eat a very high number to see any toxic effects.

 Also, the core of apples is hard and difficult to swallow for most dogs causing choking hazards.
 Make sure to remove it as well.

 Apples available in the supermarket contain coated substances and some also contain artificial apple flavors such as xylitol and added sugars.
 Avoid giving those flavored apples, too, if you want your dog to stay healthy and active.

 Besides this, apples should be served in moderation otherwise too many of them can cause diarrhea or other problems for your junior.